Request a Second OpinionYour Health. Your Hospital

 Why Is this Step Important?

 When they receive diagnoses, patients often believe they must make a decision and begin their treatment right away.
 In some instances, this is true.
 But in other cases, taking the time to learn about your diagnosis and treatment options is a reasonable approach.
 Medical treatments vary on the amount of time they take to complete.

-What Happens when I Get a Second Opinion?
+What Happens When I Get a Second Opinion?

-How can Marina Del Rey Hospital Help?
+How Can Cedars-Sinai Marina del Rey Hospital Help?

 If you've been given a diagnosis and want a second opinion, our doctors will do everything in their power to make sure your condition is accurately identified so you can be treated correctly.

 If you ultimately see a doctor, not at Cedars-Sinai Marina del Rey Hospital, that's good, as well.

 Our primary concern is that you make the right choice and stay healthy, even if it isn't with us.
 For more information on second opinions or immediate assistance, please contact us at 800.600.5600.